AkbarTheAnalyst/data-free-neural-operator-level-set/README.md

   $86.9$% under the vortex.
-- Where the constraint is valid, the physics-trained operator conserves enclosed area $2.7$ times better than supervision on solution data, despite a larger field error — the two arms fail in different ways, not by different amounts.
+- Where the constraint is valid, the physics-trained operator conserves enclosed area $2.7$ times better than supervision on solution data, despite a larger field error; the two arms fail in different ways, not by different amounts.
 - On the same benchmark, eight reference solutions combined with the residual outperform sixteen without it.
 The ordering is not monotone in the label